-These stereotypes are addressed by individual initiatives such as those in the NTLN by investing resources not only to skill women in certain trades but also a focus on life skills, as discussed earlier (Adler & Stewart, 2004; Azad Foundation, n.d.) along with mobilizing the community around them to facilitate their entry and sustenance in the skilling programs as well as into the labor market.
-Bilateral agencies have made efforts to dialogue with industrial clusters and employers towards attitude change which, according to an expert interview, currently believes, "They [employers] are happy being away from women employees because they will have to create structures within the factory or within the work space where they have to accommodate rights of women worker, which they want to avoid as much as possible.
-The boys' in ITIs are getting placed by bigger companies like Maruti, Voltas etc. In girls' ITI, employers do not even step in for placement".
+These stereotypes are being addressed by individual initiatives such as those by the NTLN through investment in resources not only to skill women in certain trades but also to provide a focus on life skills (Adler & Stewart, 2004; Azad Foundation, n.d.), along with community mobilization to facilitate their entry and sustenance in skilling programs as well as in the labor market.
+Bilateral agencies have made efforts to hold dialogue with industrial clusters and employers to push for attitude changes.
+As per an expert, "they [employers] are happy being away from women employees because they will have to create structures within the factory or within the work space where they have to accommodate rights of women worker, which they want to avoid as much as possible.
+The boys in ITIs are getting placed at bigger companies like Maruti, Voltas etc. In girls' ITIs, employers do not even step in for placement."

-The dimension of occupational segregation was noted in the difference between courses offered to men and women.
-Women ITIs by and large offer "only non-engineering courses especially women-oriented trades such as tailoring, embroidery, stenography etc.,"

-(CENPAP, 2012, p.
+The dimension of occupational segregation was noted in the difference between the courses offered to men and women.
+Women's ITIs by and large offer "only non-engineering courses, especially women-oriented trades such as tailoring, embroidery, stenography, etc.," (CENPAP, 2012, p.
 11).
-According to report, there is a clear distinction between male and female passouts with engineering and non-engineering courses, respectively.
-There seems to be a clear gender division in the preference of trades.
-Although, what leads them to make such preferences must is inquired more deeply to understand this trend further.
-One plausible reason for the lower demand for women trained in these trades can be explained by the missing thrust on creating demand for work environment that absorbs women workforce.
-The market, both ideologically and physically, is structured to accommodate male workforce.
-The expert added, "Traditionally, factories had no toilets for girls, so the first thing which we asked was to create women friendly infrastructure."
+According to the study, there is a clear distinction between male and female graduates from engineering and non-engineering courses, respectively.
+There seems to be a clear gender divide in the preference of trades.
+Although, what leads to such preferences must be explored to understand this trend further.
+One plausible reason for lower demand for women trained in these trades can be explained by the missing thrust on creating demand for work environment that absorbs the female workforce.
+The market, both ideologically and physically, is structured to accommodate the male workforce.
+The expert added, "traditionally, factories had no toilets for women, so the first thing we asked was to create a women-friendly infrastructure."